honzi/WZ2100-AI.js/README.md

 * `blank`: AI that does nothing.
 * `cyborg-machinegun`: AI that attempts to spam Cyborgs carrying Machine Guns.
-* `missilefortress`: AI that attempts to spam Missile Fortresses without cheating.
+* `missilefortress`: AI that attempts to spam Missile Fortresses.

 ---